radical-lab/radical-lab.github.io/README.md

-microwaves should feature smoke detectors pedestrian /line|light/ crossings should be in the middle not on the corners; we don't care if cars, turn into each other, because the other people, are protected by their vehicle error controlled memory at the os level (not hardware, nor software; one formal implementation to rule them all); hackers decide whether to use it or not (optimisation ∨ formalities)
+microwaves should feature smoke detectors pedestrian /line|light/ crossings should be in the middle not on the corners; we don't care if cars, turn into each other, because the other people, are protected by their vehicle error controlled memory at the os level (not hardware, nor software; one formal implementation to rule them all); hackers decide whether to use it or not (optimisation ∨ formalisation) (optimalities ∨ formalities)

 starry eyed = crying